5 Reasons We Want to Travel (and Live) Abroad

 We promised ourselves that we would be gone before September 2018.
 That’s one of the main reasons we started this blog.
 To keep ourselves accountable.

-We’re not travelling to find ourselves.
+We’re not traveling to find ourselves.
 There will be no Eat, Pray, Love up in this bitch.
-We just know ourselves too well to be restricted by mortgages, kids, and to be tied down by a mountain of things we could do without.
+On the contrary, we understand ourselves too well to be restricted by mortgages, kids, and to be tied down by a mountain of things we could live without.
 More than anything, we just want to be ourselves completely, and to accept no compromises for what we want.

 So when friends ask us why we want to travel, here are the five reasons we give:

-- Because life’s too short and time moves too swiftly to allow ourselves to be governed by the wishes of others
+4. Because life’s too short, time moves too swiftly to allow ourselves to be governed by the wishes of others

-- Because years from now, we don’t want to look back at a life not lived
+5. Because years from now, we don’t want to look back On a life not lived

 Do you ever wonder what your life would be like if you took a slightly different road?
 Don't waste time wondering.